dgavigan/davegavigan.com/src/pages/jobs/extend-engineering-manager.md

 ---

 * Led a team of 6 engineers, responsible of Extend’s merchant and internal admin clients to manage their warranty and protection programs
-* Collaborated with various platform teams and leaders to support requested features and guest develop as needed
+* Collaborated with various platform teams and product leaders to support requested features and guest develop as needed
 * Assisted engineers to create measurable benchmarks for growth that were unique to their own strengths and weaknesses
 * Led technical initiatives to adopt Remix within the organization for key projects